zng-ui/zng/TODO/_current.md

 * Other macros:
     - `l10n_txt!("id", "fmt")`, is scrapped and expands to `l10n!("id", "fmt").get()`.
     - `l10n_str!("id", "fmt")`, is scrapped and expands to `l10n!("id", "fmt").get().to_string()` or equivalent.

+# Other

+* Review external crate re-exports.
+    - We re-export `rayon` and `parking_lot`, are we the only ones to do this?
+    - Users are expected to import the crate even if our API surface types form it?